DFE-Digital/teaching-record-system/docs/environment-setup.md

 ### Application secrets

-Any secrets in the Key Vault prefixed with 'APP--' will be passed through to the application via environment variables (with the 'APP--' prefix removed).
-In addition, since Key Vault does not support the '\__' delimiter expected by the .NET Configuration system, '--' should be used as a delimiter.
-Any '--' delimiters will be swapped for '__' by Terraform.

-#### Example

-A secret named 'APP--ApiClients--client1--ApiKey' is exposed to the app as an environment variable 'ApiClient__client1__ApiKey' and can be retrieved in the app using `Configuration["ApiClients:client1:ApiKey"]`.
+Application config is stored in a JSON-encoded Key Vault secret named 'APP-CONFIG'.

+Our `AddJsonEnvironmentVariable` configuration extension is used to read the environment variable, decode its contents then set configuration keys appropriately.